 The programme was launched at the Annual Meeting of the SDGs Partnership “Together for the environment” organised at the Copernicus Science Center this week in Poland, presented by one of its originators, the senior of the Polish School of Corporate Social Responsibility, Professor Bolesław Rok.

-The Climate Leadership project will involve biggest Polish companies.
+The Climate Leadership programme will involve biggest Polish companies.
 Target sectors of the programme include finance, textiles, food and beverages and the retail sector.
 Companies from the energy, pharmacy and car sector will be excluded due to their role in climate change.

 After a positive assessment of commitment implementation by the monitoring experts, the company will be able to use and display the certificate symbol in relation to the implemented product/service, for customers to easily identify their participation in the programme.